syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

         name: "Basic Shapes",
         //Sets whether the palette expands/collapse its children
         expanded: true,
-        //Adds the palette items to palette
-        items: [node, group, connector, lane, phase]
     };

 {% endhighlight %}

-#### Add the palettes to SymbolPalette

 You can add any number of palettes to the `palettes` collection of the symbol palette.
 The following example illustrates how to define symbol palette with a palette object that is defined in the previous step.